 - Memory management, data locality, dynamic load balancing

 - Usage of program semantics derived from domain specific languages/compiler analysis

-- Unified performance/functional debugging
+- Unified performance/functional debugging and monitoring

 The second direction belongs to the area of compiler analysis and optimization with the objective of combining dynamic analysis and optimization with static techniques.
 This direction breaks down into: